-(A) Upon the imposition of Fire Inspection Assessments for fire inspection services against Assessed Property located within the City and in accordance with the Broward County Local Amendments to the Florida Fire Prevention Code, Paragraph F-3.5 and § 94.172 of the City of Hollywood's Code of Ordinances, the City shall provide annual fire inspection services to such Assessed Property.
+- (A) Upon the imposition of Fire Inspection Assessments for fire inspection services against Assessed Property located within the City and in accordance with the Broward County Local Amendments to the Florida Fire Prevention Code, Paragraph F-3.5 and § 94.172 of the City of Hollywood's Code of Ordinances, the City shall provide annual fire inspection services to such Assessed Property.
 A portion of the cost to provide fire inspections to each Building of Non-Residential Property and each Dwelling Unit and/or common or public areas as well as all public aisles, corridors, halls, rooms, storage areas, or other nonresidential areas of such buildings of a Multi-family Property shall be funded from proceeds of the Fire Inspection Assessments.
-The remaining cost, if any, required to provide fire inspection Assessment.

-(B) It is hereby ascertained, determined, and declared that each parcel of Assessed Property located within the City will be benefited by the City's provision of fire inspection services in an amount not less than the Fire Inspection Assessment imposed against such parcel, computed in the manner set forth in this Preliminary Rate Resolution.
+The remaining cost, if any, required to provide fire inspection services shall be funded by legally available City revenues other than the Fire Inspection Assessment. - (B) It is hereby ascertained, determined, and declared that each parcel of Assessed Property located within the City will be benefited by the City's provision of fire inspection services in an amount not less than the Fire Inspection Assessment imposed against such parcel, computed in the manner set forth in this Preliminary Rate Resolution.